moovatom/moovatom-api-ruby-library/README.md

 }
 ```

-With the Net::HTTP::Response object being stored in the `@response` instance variable after every call you are able to make decisions in your code based on the specific response received from Moovatom.
+Because the Net::HTTP::Response object is stored in the `@response` instance variable after every call you are able to make decisions in your code based on the specific response received from Moovatom.
 In the example above we only find and update a specific video if the status code from Moovatom is 200 (or 'OK').
 This code is just an example - it hasn't been tested in a Rails or Rack app.

 ## Status